Link-Wolf/Inception/README.md

 It's forbidden to use already existing images or use services like DockerHub.

 We have to set up:

 -   A container containing NGINX with TLSv1.2 or TLSv1.3
 -   A container containing Wordpress + php-fpm
 -   A container containing MariaDB
 -   A volume for the database
 -   A second volume for the Wordpress files
-- A ``docker-network`` for the containers to communicate with each other
+-   A `docker-network` for the containers to communicate with each other

 Each container must restart in case of a crash.
 Here's some details about the project:

 -   Two users must be created for Wordpress, one of them must be an administrator
 -   The domain name has to be configured to point to our local machine
-- This domain name must be secured with a valid SSL certificate and named ``[login].42.fr`` so in my case it's ``xxxxxxx.42.fr``
+-   This domain name must be secured with a valid SSL certificate and named `[login].42.fr`

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

 Since it is a Docker project, there is few preliminary steps.